LeetLLM

 1from datasets import load_dataset 2 3# Load a task from SWE-bench Lite 4ds = load_dataset("princeton-nlp/SWE-bench_Lite", split="test") 5task = ds[0] 6 7print(f"Task ID: {task['instance_id']}") 8# Output: django__django-11001 9 10print(f"Problem Statement:\n{task['problem_statement'][:100]}...")
 11# Output: SQL compiler: distinct() and order_by() crash when...

 The AI agent receives the issue description and the full repository.
-Its job: produce a code patch that makes the failing tests pass without breaking existing ones.
+Its job is to produce a code patch that makes the failing tests pass without breaking existing ones.

 Previous coding benchmarks like HumanEval [2] and MBPP [3] test whether a model can write a single function in isolation.
 SWE-bench tests something fundamentally different.